 Truth be told, I was actually relieved to see that grade of CD because I knew it was higher than what I deserved.

 I share this "skeleton from my closet" with you as evidence that organic chemistry did not initially come naturally to me.
-I was an asshat the first time I saw it and I know exactly what it feels like to be an accomplished student who gets decimated by this class even though I was trying.
+I was a hot mess the first time I encountered it, and I know exactly what it feels like to be an accomplished student who gets decimated by this class even though I was trying.

 I eventually repeated the course when my life was taking a new direction and discovered if I could figure out organic chemistry, anyone can.